FoxIO-LLC/ja4-nginx-module/README.md

 ### Debugging

-To develop and debug the Dockerfile container, I find it useful to run docker with `--progress=plain --no-cache`.
+To develop and debug the Dockerfile container, I find it useful to run docker with `--progress=plain`.

 ## Developer Guide